 Mixing and matching different colored pillows and bed throws can keep your room’s color scheme fresh.

-If you’ve found this list because you’re just fed up with the same old, same old decor, then this is one idea you’ll love.
+If you’ve found this list of bedroom ideas because you’re just fed up with the same old, same old decor, then this is one idea you’ll love.

 Simply by investing in a few different colored pillows, comforters and bed throws, you can change up the entire color scheme of a room whenever you feel like it.